The Online Safety Expert Group

 - Protecting children online is a shared responsibility and governments as legislators need to be supported in regularly reviewing legal frameworks to ensure that they are fit for purpose delivering genuinely safer online experiences for children.

-2. Bans risk creating new harms
+2. Crude bans don’t work and risk creating new harms

 - Bans shift the blame on to the user (i.e. the child) from the platform.
 Instead of simplistically introducing “new” bans, governments and regulators need to rigidly enforce the existing legislation so that online platforms are responsible for the safety of its users.